 At CCSBT27 Australia reported that it funded a recreational catch survey which was conducted by the University of Tasmania during December 2018 to November 2019.
 The survey was peer-reviewed by Mr. B. Hartill of NIWA, New Zealand.
 It estimated a total recreational SBT harvest of 270 t during the 12 months of the survey.
 Australia advised that in future, 5% of its national allocation will be set aside for the recreational sector.
+This equated to 311.9 tonnes for the 2020-21 fishing season.

 The amount set aside for Australia's recreational sector is greater than the total annual recreational catch estimated by the survey, therefore this additional amount can be considered as a buffer to allow for some growth and fluctuation in recreational catch and cover any recreational release/discard mortality that may occur.
+Australia continues to monitor likely changes in recreational catch and will review the need for additional studies should this be required in future.

-Australia has no other sources of mortality (artisanal, customary or traditional).
+Australia has no other sources of mortality (artisanal, customary, or traditional).